-Analysis: Where do the Huskies fit in the Pac-12 basketball power rankings next season?
+Analysis: Where do the Huskies and Cougars fit in the Pac-12 basketball power rankings next season?

-Before we go team-by-team, let’s take it bucket-by-bucket:
+Before we go team by team, let’s take it bucket by bucket:

-Broadly speaking, should the Pac-12 expect an uptick in performance?
+Broadly speaking, should the Pac-12 expect an uptick in performance in men’s basketball?

 Will the number of teams showing year-over-year improvement in 2019-20 exceed the number of teams showing year-over-year decline?